-Here are three principles for parenting I think all parents should consider:
+Here are 3 easy parenting principles all parents should consider:

-Shape the heart – The Bible is clear that we should “Above all else guard the heart for it is the wellspring of life.”
+The Bible is clear we should “Above all else guard the heart for it is the wellspring of life.”
 (Proverbs 4:23) I believe in firm discipline.
 I also believe in extending much grace.
-More than anything, however, the parent should learn to know, protect and shape their heart of their child.
-It is that heart, which will determine the decisions and directions the child eventually makes in life.
+More than anything, however, the parent should learn to know, protect and shape the heart of their child.
+It is the heart, which will ultimately determine the decisions and directions the child eventually makes in life.

-Enjoy the ride – Children are children for a very short time.
+Children are children for a very short time.
 Enjoy those days.
-Be a fun parent, balancing love with discipline.
-Laughing together with your children will help relieve the stress of your life and keep them wanting to be close to you well into the difficult teen and early adult years.
+The diaper days turn into the diploma days quickly.
+Be a fun parent – balancing love with discipline.
+Laughing with your children will help relieve the stress of your life and theirs and keep them wanting to be close to you well into the difficult teen and early adult years.

 Which of these do you most need to improve upon as a parent?

-(Speaking of principles, be sure to read my disclaimer post about them from yesterday by clicking HERE.)
+(Speaking of principles, be sure to read my disclaimer post about them by clicking HERE.)